-“Apollo”, an 18month old, male, Maine Coon cat, was presented to SEAH non-weight bearing on his left fore leg.
+Apollo is an 18 month old male Maine Coon cat, who was presented to SEAH because he was not placing weight on his left fore leg.
 He had returned home after being missing for four days.

 Radiographs of the left fore leg revealed severe injury to the lower left fore, which both involved a very distal fracture of the radius and dislocation of the radius from the proximal carpal joint as well.